-LucidTalk Polling projects are usually carried out by using a combination of three channels:
+LucidTalk Polling projects are now usually carried out 99% online, but LucidTalk still have the capability to carry out projects using one of, or a combination of, three research channels:

 1. Online NI Opinion Panel Polling - The LT NI Opinion Panel